Nicolae Ceaușescu: Personality cult and totalitarianism

 As part of a propaganda ploy arranged by the Ceaușescus through the consular cultural attachés of Romanian embassies, they managed to receive orders and titles from numerous states and institutions.
 France granted Nicolae Ceaușescu the Legion of Honour.
 In 1978 he became a Knight Grand Cross of the Order of the Bath (GCB) in the UK, a title of which he was stripped in 1989.
 Elena Ceaușescu was arranged to be "elected" to membership of a science academy in the US.

-To execute a massive redevelopment project during the rule of Nicolae Ceaușescu, the government conducted extensive demolition of churches and many other historic structures in Romania.
-According to Alexandru Budistenu, former chief architect of Bucharest, "The sight of a church bothered Ceaușescu.
-It didn't matter if they demolished or moved it, as long as it was no longer in sight."
-Nevertheless, a project organized by Romanian engineer Eugeniu Iordachescu was able to move many historic structures to less-prominent sites and save them.
+To execute a massive redevelopment project, the Ceaușescu government conducted extensive demolition of churches and many other historic structures in Romania.
+According to Alexandru Budistenu, former chief architect of Bucharest:

+Nevertheless, a project by Romanian engineer Eugeniu Iordachescu was able to move many historic structures to less prominent sites, thus saving them.

+IKEA

+In the 1980s under Ceaușescu, the Securitate received six-figure payments from Swedish furniture company IKEA.
+According to declassified files at the National Council for the Study of the Securitate Archive, IKEA agreed to overcharge for products made in Romania and some of the overpayment funds were deposited into an account controlled by the Securitate.

 Legacy

 Ceaușescu had a mixed reputation among international leaders of his time.
-In his memoir The Artful Albanian, Albanian leader Enver Hoxha remarked "As if Ceaușescu and company are to bring down imperialism!
+In his memoir The Artful Albanian, Albanian communist leader Enver Hoxha remarked "As if Ceaușescu and company are to bring down imperialism!
 If the world waits for the Ceaușescus to do such a thing, imperialism will live for tens of thousands of years..."
-According to Pacepa, Libyan leader Muammar Gadaffi had an opposite interpretation, allegedly saying, "My brother!
+According to Pacepa, Libyan leader Muammar Gaddafi had an opposite interpretation, allegedly saying, "My brother!
 You are my brother for the rest of my life!".
-Ceaușescu even received praise from anti-communists with the Shah (King) of Iran Mohammad Reza Pahlavi acclaiming Ceaușescu leadership: "I would like to salute [Ceaușescu's] intransigent patriotism and ferocious will for independence.
-A veritable amity links me to him."
+Ceaușescu even received praise from anti-communists with the Iran's shah Mohammad Reza Pahlavi acclaiming Ceaușescu leadership: "I would like to salute [Ceaușescu's] intransigent patriotism and ferocious will for independence.
+A veritable amity links me to him".

 He directed the construction of the Palace of the Parliament in Bucharest, which broke ground in June 1984.
 It was previously called The House of the People and The People's House.
-The building of the Palace of the Parliament was the most extreme expression of the systematization program imposed by Nicolae Ceaușescu upon Romania.
-The systematization was a program of urban planning carried out by Ceaușescu.
-The main architect of the building was Anca Petrescu (1949–2013), who began her work on this building when she was 28 years old.
+The building of the Palace of the Parliament was the most extreme expression of the Systematisation programme imposed by Ceaușescu upon Romania, being an urban planning programme used to convert villages into miniature cities.
+The main architect of the building was Anca Petrescu (1949–2013), who began her work on the building when she was 28 years old.
 The building was completed in 1997, after Ceaușescu's death in 1989.
 The Romanian Senate, which was originally housed in the former building of the Central Committee of the Romanian Communist Party, has been headquartered in the Parliamentary Palace since 2004.